Come What May (film): Plot

 On 10 May 1940, the German Army invades Belgium and France via the Ardennes.

-Frightened by the progress of the enemy, the people of the small village of Lebucquière decide, on the recommendations of the prefecture, to give up everything to go on the road, fleeing to the coast.
+Frightened by the progress of the enemy, the people of the small village of Lebucquière decide, on the recommendations of the prefecture, to give up everything to go on the road, fleeing to the coast city Dieppe.

 Among them is Paul, the village mayor.
 He leads the group, seeking to maintain a minimum of order and republican spirit in this nomadic life.
 Mado, his wife, plays music, trying to recreate the fragrance of life when friends would come to his coffee shop in the village.

 Suzanne, a young teacher, acts as a scout to choose the least congested route.
 She supports a small German boy, Max, 8 years old, whose father Hans, an anti-Nazi dissident, was arrested by the French authorities following the declaration of war.

 During the Battle of Arras, residents are released from prison and abandoned in the deserted city.
 Hans manages to flee the city, accompanied by a Scottish officer, Percy, whose entire unit died under German bullets.

 These two will travel together.
 Hans seeking to recover his son who fled the village, and Percy hoping to reach the sea to find a boat back to England.